tabreturn/thonny-py5mode/README.md

     - [thonny-3.3.7-alt.pkg](https://github.com/thonny/thonny/releases/download/v3.3.7/thonny-3.3.7-alt.pkg) <- for MacOS
     - [thonny-3.3.7-x86_64-alt.tar.gz](https://github.com/thonny/thonny/releases/download/v3.3.7/thonny-3.3.7-x86_64-alt.tar.gz) <- for Linux

    The Thonny 4 IDE (currently in beta) ships with Python 3.10.
-The thonny-py5mode plug-in should run fine on Thonny 4 for Linux, but macOS and Windows support are in progress.
+The thonny-py5mode plug-in should run fine on Thonny 4 for Linux; it *should* also run on macOS and Windows.
 Expanding the *Assets* [for any release](https://github.com/thonny/thonny/releases) will reveal the downloads for Windows/macOS/Linux --

    ![](https://raw.githubusercontent.com/tabreturn/thonny-py5mode/main/screenshots/01-download-thonny.png)